jhuckaby/logalert/README.md

 #### Checksums

 When using `whole` mode (see above), LogAlert has an optional feature which can compute a checksum (i.e. a fingerprint) of your file's contents, and only act if the checksum has changed.
 This is useful when you have a system that is continually rewriting files on disk (causing their modification dates to update, and thereby registering a change), but the actual file content isn't changing.
-Using checksum mode, this means that LogAlert will only re-scan the file for alerts if the actual content of the file has changed.
+Using checksum mode, LogAlert will only re-scan the file for alerts if the actual content of the file has changed.
 To use this feature, add a `checksum` property to your monitor, and set it to `true`.
 Example:

 ```json
 "mode": "whole",